jonathanchaffer/react-typescript-quickstart/README.md

 It is recommended that you use [functional components](https://reactjs.org/docs/components-and-props.html) over class components to utilize the [React Hooks](https://reactjs.org/docs/hooks-intro.html) API.

+Visit https://github.com/typescript-cheatsheets/react for lots of good practices on using TypeScript with React.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).